jowens17/HoneypotScript/README.md

 **DISCLAIMER** ⚠️

 This is for educational purposes only.
 Don't use it to break laws or attack real people.
-Exposing honeypots to the public internet can be risky, so be careful and monitor what happens.
-Use for ethical use only.
+Hosting honeypots to the public internet can be risky, so be careful and monitor what happens.
+Please use a virual machine or sandbox to be safe and most importantly- Use for ethical use only!